rwydaegh/euv-diagnose/README.md

 make demo
 ```

 Open http://127.0.0.1:8000.
-The results and trained weights are included.
-After installing dependencies, the demo runs offline on CPU.
+The results and trained weights are included, so there is no training step before opening the demo.
+After installing dependencies, it runs offline on CPU.
 The page exports data as CSV or JSON and figures as SVG.
 The Python commands require the checkout and its data files.

 If port 8000 is in use, run `uv run euv-diagnose demo --port 4319` after building the app.